 They should always be aligning the needs of the client and role of the professional advisor, thinking strategically, and ensuring teams can work together for the benefit of the client.
 Who is your client?
 For any marketing campaign to be truly effective it needs to be targeting a specific persona - or client - and matching their current needs in a language they understand.

 Failure to do so is the equivalent of speaking to a French chef in Japanese about engineering.
 It’s not going to be very effective.
 This is where media monitoring comes in.
 By monitoring your (potential) client's’ interests, needs and concerns your firm will become a "go-to" trusted advisor.

 You’re far more likely to run a faster race if you can see the others racing alongside you.
 The same goes for business.
 Competitor intelligence enables you to see what your competitors are doing, how this is viewed by your target personas and what the latest legal industry trends are, providing you with invaluable support when it comes to staying ahead of the pack.

-Just like with media monitoring, an external content management system can support you in simplifying your competitor intelligence.
+Just like with media monitoring, a content aggregation platform can support you in simplifying your competitor intelligence.
 This time, instead of keyword searches, just enter your competitor names and wait for your alerts to roll in.
-Next time Company X is going to that conference you hadn’t heard about, you’ll be in the know and right there with them.
+Next time Company X is going to that conference you hadn’t heard about, you’ll be in the know and be right there with them.